Minute and second of arc: Symbols and abbreviations

 In celestial navigation, seconds of arc are rarely used in calculations, the preference usually being for degrees, minutes, and decimals of a minute, for example, written as 42° 25.32′ or 42° 25.322′.
-This notation has been carried over into marine GPS receivers, which normally display latitude and longitude in the latter format by default.
+This notation has been carried over into marine GPS and aviation GPS receivers, which normally display latitude and longitude in the latter format by default.

 Common examples

-The average apparent diameter of the full Moon is about 31 arcminutes, or 0.52°.
+In general, by simple trigonometry, it can be derived that the angle $\theta$ subtended by an object of diameter or length $d$ at a distance $D$ is given by the following expression:

-One arcminute is the approximate resolution of the human eye.
+One arcminute (1 arcmin) is the approximate distance two contours can be separated, and still be distinguished, by a person with 20/20 vision.
+The average apparent diameter of the full Moon is about 31 arcmin, or 0.52 deg.